mbkoltai/ExaStoLog/doc/README.md

 (These changes are already written into the script, you do not need to do anything about them.)

-The hyperparameters of fitting are defined as the structure _fitting\_arguments_: we set 'Verbosity' to 1 so we can see the convergence process, and 'Stopval' to (eg.) 10% of the initial error (the value of the sum of squared error to stop the fitting process).
+The hyperparameters of fitting are defined as the structure _fitting\_arguments_: we set 'Verbosity' to 1 so we can see the convergence process, and 'Stopval' to (eg.) 10% of the initial error, this is the value of the sum of squared error to stop the fitting process at.
 Then we start the fitting:
 ```MATLAB
 % default values for fitting hyperparameters:
 % struct('CoolSched',@(T) (0.8*T), 'Generator',@(x) (x+(randperm(length(x))==length(x))*randn/100),...